-Most recipes tell you what to do — add this, cook that, wait this long — but very few explain why food tastes good and how flavor actually happens.
+Recipes often focus on what to do — add this, cook that, wait this long — but they don’t always explain why food tastes good or how flavor actually happens.

-Flavor doesn’t happen by accident.
-It isn’t just about ingredients or measurements.
-Flavor is built, layer by layer, through technique, timing and small decisions that most recipes gloss over.
+Flavor is built.
+It doesn’t happen by accident, and it isn’t just about ingredients or measurements.
+It develops layer by layer through technique, timing, and small decisions along the way.

-Once you understand how flavor actually happens, you stop relying on rigid instructions — and start cooking with confidence.
+Once you understand how flavor works, you rely less on rigid instructions and start cooking with more confidence.

-This is the foundation of everything we do here at The Flavor Hows.
+This is the foundation of everything we do here at The Flavor Hows — including how we think about the tools and ingredients that actually help you build flavor in your own kitchen.

 Flavor Is Built in Layers, Not Steps